-Genome editing is a technique that introduces targeted changes to the DNA of an isolated cell or an entire organism.
-Genome editing allows scientists to insert a DNA sequence, delete a DNA sequence, or modify the DNA sequence of any gene within the genome.
+Genome editing is a technique that allows scientists to introduce targeted changes to the DNA of an isolated cell or an entire organism.
+For example, scientists can insert a DNA sequence, delete a DNA sequence, or modify the DNA sequence of any gene via genome editing.
 The goal of genome editing is to change the phenotype of a cell in a way controlled by the researcher.

 The applications of genome editing are staggering.
 Genome editing can be used in research to better understand the role of a gene and its protein product in cellular structure and function.
-Genome editing can also be used as a treatment for genetic diseases by replacing a mutant allele that causes the disease with a wild-type allele.
-Genome editing can also enhance the yield of crops or give desirable traits to livestock.
+Genome editing can also be used as a treatment for genetic diseases by replacing a mutant gene that causes the disease with the normal (wild-type) version of the gene.
+Finally, genome editing can be used to enhance the yield of crops or give desirable traits to livestock.

 - What is meant by genome editing?

 - What are some of the applications of genome editing?

 Genome editing works by recognizing a specific target DNA sequence in the genome.
 After recognition of the target DNA sequence, an endonuclease cuts the backbones of both DNA strands.
 The cell then tries to fix the double-stranded DNA break by rejoining the two ends of the severed DNA molecule; however, the repair mechanisms involved are error-prone, introducing extra nucleotides or deleting nucleotides at the cut site.
 The insertion or deletion of a single base or two bases within the coding region of a gene changes every codon downstream of this insertion/deletion (indel) site.
 This type of mutation, referred to as a frameshift mutation, produces a defective protein product (see Part 7).

 - What is meant by an indel and a frameshift mutation?